rodoard/ChefGPT/README.md

 2. Dish name
 3. Recipe for a dish.

+Given a list of ingredients it should respond with a dish name, given a dish name it should respond with a recipe, and given a recipe it should respond with criticism and suggestions to make the recipe tastier.

 The AI should respond with an error for inputs outside the three categories.